 This is first of the Ten Rules of Investing For Beginners: Develop a plan — preferably a written plan, although it doesn’t have to be fancy!
 Sometimes these are called Investment Policy Statements, or Personal Investing Statements.
 Put it in writing.
 Review it annually, and it will improve!
+We’ll start one here and develop it over these ten videos.

 Download a printable cheat sheet of the 10 Simple Rules to Common Sense Investing.